D-Roberts/icd-gen/README.md

     *0. Code for models on the new patch structure datagen (priority 1)

-        *reconsider if to freeze or not projectors (now frozen) *reconsider if sinusoidal or time seq pos embed (now sinusoidal) *reconsider if to pad target to 2*patch dim to match fused seq or to dim since need to project it from embed dim anyways
+        *reconsider if sinusoidal or time seq pos embed (now sinusoidal) *reconsider if to pad target to 2*patch dim to match fused seq or to dim since need to project it from embed dim anyways
         * reconsider loss.
 Now MSE def not appropriate for gamma noise.
 MAE option now.
 Should I make a new loss?
 Distribution level comparison is best.
 How would I get an energy-based loss here?

+        * also partition of indeces itneresting.
+Maybe leverage it more.
+Make it random.

         * MAE works better than MSE as theory suggests

         * Not better with the large GPT2 frozen backbone on the small set.
+Should really have a ViT here though.
         * nlmeans per one-shot does better than a learned one-layer attention with pos embeds and input output projections

         * When mimic an in-context where partitions generated per batch - model perf goes down.